Academic Catalog

 The College may place other reasonable conditions or restrictions on the animals depending on the nature and characteristics of the animal.

-IX.
 Clarifying Animal Status

 Service animals are permitted in all public facilities on campus in accordance with this Policy.
 College employees should not question an individual about an accompanying service animal if the individual's disability is readily apparent and the function of the accompanying animal is clear.